The anomaly of the CMB power with the latest Planck data

 \section{Comparison with previous estimator}

-In this appendix we show the application to latest Planck {\tt sevem} datasets of the joint estimator for the lack of power developed in \cite{Billi:2019vvg}.
-We combined the NAPS $x^{(TT)}_{\ell}$ and $x^{(cross)}_{\ell}$ to define the optimal, i.e. with minimum variance, estimator $\tilde P$ as:
+This appendix presents the application of the joint estimator for the lack of power developed in \cite{Billi:2019vvg} to latest \textit{Planck} {\tt SEVEM} datasets.
+The NAPS $x^{(\mathrm{TT})}_{\ell}$ and $x^{(\mathrm{uEE})}_{\ell}$ were combined to define the optimal, i.e. with minimum variance, estimator $\mathrm{\tilde P}$ as follow:

 with: